Dagbon is deeply grateful to Akufo-Addo – Ya Na

 The Ya Na continued his commendation of President Akuffo-Addo’s commitment to the progress of Dagbon, by acknowledging his presence during last year’s Damba Festival with a high profile guest, as well as development projects in the area.

 “Dagbon is particularly grateful to H.E.
-Nana Addo Dankwa Akufo-Addo for gracing last year’s Damba Featival and most importantly, his accompanied august guest, H.E.
-Mia Amar Motley, QC, MP, the Prime Minister of Barbados and her high level dignitaries and ambassadors which automatically catapulted our previously local Damba celebration onto the international scene.”
+Nana Addo Dankwa Akufo-Addo for gracing last year’s Damba Festival and most importantly, his accompanied august guest, H.E.
+Mia Amar Motley, QC, MP, the Prime Minister of Barbados and her high-level dignitaries and ambassadors which automatically catapulted our previously local Damba celebration onto the international scene.”

 The Ya Na also commended Vice President Bawumia for his efforts at ensuring development in the north.